laststance/coffee-timer/claudedocs/UI_COMPONENTS.md

 # UI Component Designs

-This document contains visual component designs and implementation guides for the Share Timer application.
+This document contains visual component designs and implementation guides for the Coffee Timer application.

 ## 1. Circular Countdown Timer